Michael B. Bracken

-Michael B. Bracken, Ph.D., M.Phil., M.P.H., (born September 24, 1942) is a perinatal epidemiologist.
+Michael B. Bracken (born September 24, 1942) is an American perinatal epidemiologist.
 He is the Susan Dwight Bliss Professor of Epidemiology at the Yale School of Public Health, and Professor of Obstetrics, Gynecology and Reproductive Sciences, and Professor of Neurology at the Yale School of Medicine.
 He is co-director of the Yale Center for Perinatal, Pediatric and Environmental Epidemiology.

 Bracken has authored some 400 articles, correspondence and book chapters, and 3 books concentrating on the perinatal discipline, obstetrics and gynecology, neonatology, neurology, and evidence-based medicine.
 His publications focus on various topics from smoking, alcohol, nutrition, and caffeine to preterm and low birth weight newborns, electromagnetic fields, birth defects, and asthma.

-He is the former Head of Chronic Disease Epidemiology and former Vice Chairman (Deputy Dean) of the Yale School of Public Health where he has studied, taught, and conducted research since 1968.
+He is the former head of chronic disease epidemiology and former vice chairman (deputy dean) of the Yale School of Public Health where he has studied, taught, and conducted research since 1968.

-Personal background
+Early life and education

-Michael B. Bracken was born on September 24, 1942, in Bradford, Yorkshire, England.
+Bracken was born on September 24, 1942, in Bradford, Yorkshire, England.
 He attended the University of Bristol, St. Paul’s College in Cheltenham, England, from 1962 to 1965.
 Upon graduation in 1965, he received his teaching certificate from the Ministry of Education.
-From the University of London he earned his Bachelors of Science with Special Honors in Zoology in 1968.
+He earned his Bachelor's of Science with Special Honors in zoology from the University of London in 1968.
 The same year, he enrolled in the public health program at Yale University and in 1970 earned his Master of Public Health degree.
-He continued his studies at Yale University, and in 1971 completed his Masters in Philosophy and in 1974 earned his Ph.D. in epidemiology.
+He continued his studies at Yale University, and in 1971 completed his Master's in Philosophy and in 1974 earned his Ph.D. in epidemiology.